 This section will rationalize why the swimlanes and segments were selected as they appear, and allude to other key design decisions around the framework.

+Insert graphic name – HSPC Preliminary Roadmap

 Following the graphic will be forward-references to the subsequent sections where detail can be found about the dimensionality view (swimlanes), the phasing (timeline), and the intersect with current HSPC activities (project/initiative drilldown).

 The section will close with a summary paragraph articulating in words what the visual says in pictures.
 This paragraph is intended to be the Executive Summary of the overall roadmap, as concisely as possible describing our plan and our vision.